 Remember that the set fees lawyers charge do not include:

 - Disbursements (that is, expenses) paid to third parties such as court filing fees and online registry notice fees; or

 - Other work carried out by your lawyer to administer the estate after the grant of probate or letters of administration.
 For example, transferring property to the beneficiaries.

-Our friendly team will respond all probate questions, big or small.
+Our friendly and sensitive legal team will respond all probate questions, big or small.

 Call V.S.
 George Lawyers now on (02) 9150 6991 to speak to one of our Sydney probate solicitors.